Zémio: Religion

-Christians from Catholic and Protestant denominations and Muslims can be found in Zemio.
+Christians from Catholic and Protestant denominations and Muslims can be found in Zémio.
 In addition, there is a catholic church, a Protestant church, and a mosque in the town.

 Economy

 Agriculture is the main source of income for the town residents.
 Other than that, some town residents engage in fishing, hunting, and honey-gathering activities for their livelihood.
-As of August 2023, Zemio is considered the most expensive city in Central African Republic.
-One bag of flour and sugar is priced at 70,000 and 80,000 CFA Francs, respectively.
-Deplorable road conditions lead to Zemio, causing the journey from Bangui to Zemio to take two months, and the increase in fuel fare are attributed to the skyrocketting price of commodities in the town.
+As of August 2023, Zémio is considered the most expensive city in Central African Republic.
+One bag of flour and sugar is priced at 70,000 and 80,000 CFA francs, respectively.
+Deplorable road conditions lead to Zémio, causing the journey from Bangui to Zémio to take two months, and the increase in fuel fare are attributed to the skyrocketting price of commodities in the town.

 Healthcare

 There are two health centers in the town, which are owned by the government and Africa Inland Mission.
 Currently, the public health center has only one doctor.